ryanninodizon/ryanninodizon/README.md

 ### Hi there!
-I'm Ryan also know as "Learn with Jon" 👋
+I'm Ryan also known as "Learn with Jon" 👋
 ![](https://github.com/ryanninodizon/ryanninodizon/blob/main/profile-banner.JPG)

 😄 Just a friendly reminder: